tarantool/cartridge-java/README.md

 functions or Cartridge roles based on 'crud-router' from module [CRUD](https://github.com/tarantool/crud).
 Works with tarantool/crud 0.3.0+.

-See an example how to use the `ProxyTarantoolClient`:
+See an example of how to use the `ProxyTarantoolClient`:

 ```java